 Tax

 Once you start earning money as an adult, you are going to have to pay a portion of your salary as taxes.
-However, the government allows certain expenses and investments to be reduced from your income that is calculated while you’re paying your income tax.
+While paying your income tax, the government permits the deduction of certain expenses and investments from your income calculation.

-For instance, if you have a home loan or an education loan – the interest that you pay towards this is reduced from your income, and should you make investments in ELSS, Health Insurance and Life insurance, these payments are also reduced from your total income!
+For example, lets consider you have a home loan or an education loan the interest you pay towards it is deducted from your income.
+Additionally, if you invest in ELSS, health insurance, or life insurance, those payments are also deducted from your total income.

 You will not need to pay any tax if your income, after all these deductions don’t cross Rs.
 5,00,000!